THE HISTORY OF THE INCLINE VILLAGE-CRYSTAL BAY TOWNSHIP

-Then-Commissioner Jim King engineered a move to the current location of the court at 865 Tahoe Blvd around the end of 1982.
+Then-Commissioner Jim King engineered a move to 865 Tahoe Blvd around the end of 1982.
 This massive building contained only the Court as a tenant in its cavernous setting for a long time.
 As it filled up, the Court has been moved within it numerous times to accommodate both landlord and tenant.
 After the shooting of Judge Weller at the Reno courthouse, court security concerns were raised throughout the county and state, and around the time of Judge Mancuso’s retirement and shift to Senior Judge status, major improvements to security were made and handled by his successor, Judge Alan Tiras.

 In 2006, E. Alan Tiras was elected to succeed Judge Mancuso as the Court’s Justice of the Peace.
 He took office in January 2007.